-The UPD maintains a crime log on which is recorded each police report--criminal offense, traffic violation, and non-criminal incident; the gender, race, and status (student, non-student, employee, or unknown person) of the perpetrator(s); and the disposition of the report (arrest, misdemeanor summons, or referral to student judicial affairs).
+The UPD maintains a crime log on which records each criminal offense; the time, date, and place of the event and a disposition of the report (arrest, misdemeanor summons, referral to student judicial affairs or any other action taken).
 The log is updated each working day and is available to the public on request.
 Each of the University's satellite campuses maintains crime logs of incidents/accidents on their campus and reports them directly to the University Police.